Chlamydia

 Lea esta hoja informativa en español

 Chlamydia is one of the most common sexually transmitted infections (STIs).
-It is caused by a bacterium that exists in vaginal secretions and semen ("cum").
+It is caused by a bacterium that lives in the genital tract, including in vaginal secretions and semen ("cum"), but can also cause infections in the throat and rectum (“butt”).
 It can be spread by vaginal, oral, or anal sex without a condom or latex/polyurethane barrier.
 Pregnant people can pass it on to their babies during delivery.

 The US Centers for Disease Control and Prevention recommends yearly chlamydia screenings for all sexually active women under the age of 25, as well as for older women with risk factors, such as new or multiple sex partners.
 Unfortunately, recent reports show that fewer than half of sexually active women under 25 are screened for chlamydia, in part because of a lack of awareness among health care providers.
 If you are not offered a chlamydia test, you may want to request one from your health care provider.